 Rule Citation & Title Date Commenter Comment Agency Response individual plan of care.
 Examples of these therapist directed services could include but are not limited to: therapeutic recreation, psychology services (one on one or group), cognitive support groups, social activities, community reentry, art therapy, educational activities, music therapy, or rehabilitation tech led activities (under the direction of a PT/OT/SLP/RT/Psychologist).
 Additional therapist directed activities for the SCI population would be 1 hour per day/5 days per week and in the TBI population would be 1.5 hours of therapy per day/5 days per week.
 The regulations would also need to be clarified to indicate therapy delivery is a minimum of 5 days per week.
-SCI Therapy regulations ADULTS: Patients would receive 4.0 hours per day/5 days per week of combined rehabilitation therapy services consisting of a combination of skilled therapy services recognized by the Medicare program (a minimum of 3 hours of therapy/5 days per week of a combination of skilled physical, occupational or speech therapy services) and additional therapist directed activities that support the patient's individual plan of care.
-Examples of these therapist directed services could include but are not limited to: therapeutic recreation, psychology services (one on one or group), cognitive support groups, social activities, community reentry, art therapy, educational activities, music therapy, or rehabilitation tech led activities (under the direction of a PT/OT/SLP/RT/Psychologist).
+SCI Therapy regulations ADULTS: Patients would receive 4.0 hours per day/5 days per week of combined rehabilitation therapy services consisting of a combination of skilled therapy services recognized by the Medicare program (a minimum of 3 hours of therapy/5 days per week of a combination of skilled physical, occupational or speech therapy services (one on one or group), cognitive support groups, social activities, community reentry, art therapy, educational activities, music therapy, or rehabilitation tech led activities (under the direction of a PT/OT/SLP/RT/Psychologist).
 Specific concerns relative to the PEDIATRIC population: In addition, regarding the unique population of pediatrics we very often find that the regulations for therapy intensity for TBI and SCI are not developmentally appropriate and can be challenging for them to tolerate.
-We would propose that for all patients under the age of 18 the prescription of therapy hours per day would be a decision the treatment team led by the physiatrist would make with the minimum hours aligning with Medicare's 3 hours of therapy/5 days per week (PT/OT/SLP).
-Additional ther 6) 10A NCAC 13B .3001 - Definitions 6/17/16 W. Stan Taylor, WakeMed staylor@wakemed.org Under 10A NCAC 13B .3001 (32), the definition of 'Observation' is not consistent with Federal interpretation.
+We would propose that for all patients under the age of 18 the prescription of therapy hours per day would be a decision the treatment team led by the physiatrist would make with the minimum hours aligning with Medicare's 3 hours of therapy hours per day would be a decision the treatment team per population tech led activities (under the direction of therapy, educational activities, music therapy, or rehabilitation tech led activities, therapy hours per day would be a decision the treatment team.
+For the p 6) 10A NCAC 13B .3001 - Definitions 6/17/16 W. Stan Taylor, WakeMed staylor@wakemed.org Under 10A NCAC 13B .3001 (32), the definition of 'Observation' is not consistent with Federal interpretation.
 Observation can be for 48 or 72 hours in many circumstances.
 As such any reference to 'Observation' should remove the '24 hours' language.
 In this instance the language should be changed to: 'Observation bed' means a bed used to evaluate and determine the condition and disposition of a patient and is not considered part of the hospital's licensed bed capacity.
 The Agency determined this rule was necessary with substantive public interest.
 Observation services are hospital outpatient services given to help the physician determine if the patient needs to be admitted as an inpatient or can be discharged.
 Observation services may be provided in the emergency department or another area of the hospital.